The Key to Weight Loss is Maintaining Good Nutrition

 What will I need to do to be successful?

 - Do not drink any liquids with calories.
-All liquids need to have less than 10 calories per 8 ounce serving.
+All liquids need to have less than 10 calories per 8-ounce serving.
 Avoid milk, juice, regular pop, Kool-Aid, Gatorade, alcohol, cream soups, ice cream, sherbet, and regular Jello.
 These liquids have a lot of calories and they do NOT help you feel full.
-Your new stomach pouch will NOT limit how much of these items you can take in.
+Your new stomach pouch will NOT limit how many of these items you can take in.

 - Make smart food choices.
 The amount of food you can eat after surgery is very small.
 You need to make good choices about what you eat to help your body heal and stay healthy.
 Eat lean meats, fruits, vegetables, grains, and low-fat dairy foods.
 Do not eat foods high in fat and sugar.
 These foods have a lot of calories and do very little for our bodies.

 - Keep yourself on a short leash.
 To keep the weight off you will need to weigh yourself once a week and compare this to your weight goal.
 If you have gained 3 to 5 pounds, this is the time to do something.
 Do not wait until you have gained more than this.

 Diet Guidelines for Week One and Two